frontendpatterns/frontendpatterns.dev/src/content/patterns/single-responsibility.md

 ## Solution

 Ensure each component, module, or function has one clear purpose and reason to change.
-For example, split a billing feature so API clients, hooks, and UI elements live in distinct folders with explicit boundaries.
+For example, split a billing feature so API clients, data fetching logic, and UI elements live in distinct folders with explicit boundaries.